casfeq/IOniCS/ionics/README.md

 # IOniCS

-IOniCS intends to provide tools for FEniCS, multiphenics and RBniCS problem solving environments.
+IOniCS intends to provide tools for FEniCS and multiphenics problem solving environments.